 Next, the drum sounds.

-I’m using following drum samples in a following order (all the samples I’m using in this drum loop is included in the zipped FL Studio project file which you can download at the bottom of this article):
+I’m using following drum samples in the following order (all the samples I’m using in this drum loop is included in the zipped FL Studio project file which you can download at the bottom of this article):

 - Kick drum by Markus Hakala (download all the Markus Hakala’s kicks here)